Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

  ## Data structures
+ - a way of organizing data in a computer
  Detailed notes for each data structure from arrays to BST heaps and stacks.
 I should look at this regularly to active recall.
 These are computer science principles

 - Arrays (2d,3d..)